 Billy counsels Rhode Island municipalities on a diverse array of significant legal issues that foster smart growth and development, fiscal responsibility and advance the best practices for good government.
-With a sound knowledge of labor, land use, and administrative law, he has represented the interests of the City of East Providence, Town of Johnston, Johnston School Committee, Warren Housing Authority, Town of Cumberland, and other municipal agencies throughout the state.
+With a sound knowledge of labor, land use, and administrative law, the office has represented the interests of the City of East Providence, Town of Johnston, Johnston School Committee, Warren Housing Authority, Town of Cumberland, the Town of Westerly, the City of Central Falls and other municipal agencies throughout the state.

 After graduating Magna Cum Laude from Boston College, Billy went on to receive his Doctor of Jurisprudence from Catholic University of America, Columbus School of Law in Washington, D.C.
 He is certified as a professional mediator for workplace conflict management matters and mediation, Billy is also trained as an arbitrator by the Federal Mediation and Conciliation Services Institute for resolving employment and labor disputes.

 As Chief Legal Counsel for the Rhode Island Ethics Commission, Billy represented the Commission for more than five years in its quest to set the highest ethical standards of conduct for all public officials and employees.
 He has grappled with important constitutional issues and been involved in critical cases that sought to uphold and enforce the code of conduct.